danirod-live/wordle386/README.md

 looks the same.
 I did not even rename the executable files or the comments LUL.

-The thing you are looking for is in the `wordle.c` file.
+The thing you are looking for is in the `wordleOS/wordle.c` file.
 I did this in a [livestream](https://twitch.tv/danirod_) in a couple hours so it is not the best quality and not the best commented code though.
 Please be considerate at me.
 I might cleanup this in the future.
 Or not.

 To download a ISO, check the releases for an ISO that you can boot in a virtual machine like QEMU, or in an old computer.
 I suspect this is